dwnzxc/oldcssinternal/README.md

 ![Project Screenshot](https://i.hizliresim.com/yhddhv1.png)

-*Note: The project you're referencing appears to be related to cheating in a video game.
-Cheating in games is generally against the terms of service of most gaming platforms and can lead to penalties or bans.
-It's important to use your skills responsibly and ethically.*

 ## Overview

-Welcome to the Counter-Strike: Source v34 Internal ESP Cheat, built on Source Engine 7 (Build 4044).
+Counter-Strike: Source v34 Internal ESP Cheat, built on Source Engine 7 (Build 4044).
 This project provides an enhanced gaming experience for players who are looking for an extra layer of information and visuals within the game.

 ### Features